Sustainable Farming Practices: Respecting Our Environment

 Water Quality and Marine Ecosystem

-The water flowing through our farm is part of a carefully managed system that respects the natural environment.
-After passing through our tanks, water flows into settlement ponds where sand and solids (uneaten food and faeces) settle out before the water returns to the sea.
+The water flowing through our farm is part of a carefully managed system that respects the natural rhythms and health of the marine environment.
+After circulating through our tanks, it flows into settlement ponds where solids, such as uneaten food and waste, naturally settle before returning to the sea.
+These ponds have evolved into mini ecosystems themselves, hosting bacteria, microorganisms, worms, seaweed, and other marine life that assist in breaking down nutrients, helping to ensure the returning water is clean.

 Leave a comment